You guys, there are no words.

 - 1 pinch each sea salt, ground cinnamon, chili powder, and cumin

-- 1 cup cooked black beans (optional // warmed on the stovetop)
+- 1 15-oz can black beans (drained, warmed on the stovetop)

 - 1 Tbsp grape seed oil, avocado oil, or coconut oil